-Director of Broadcasting and Media/Sales
+Tommy Gerace – Director of Community Relations and Media/Sales

-Tommy Gerace was born and raised in Jamestown, NY, the second-oldest of 7 children, and begins his first season as Director of Community Relations with the Rebels.
+Tommy Gerace was born and raised in Jamestown, NY, the second-oldest of 7 children, and enters his second season with the Rebels.
 He played youth hockey from age 5 to 18 through the Chautauqua County Youth Hockey Association’s Jamestown Lakers, winning the Midget 18u Tier III NYS Amateur Hockey Association Championship in 2013.
 After studying at Jamestown Community College for two years, and graduating from home in 2014, Tommy began his coaching career, coaching multiple age groups ranging from 8u to Varsity in both head and assistant coaching capacities.
-He continues to coach the Jamestown Raiders High School Varsity team, winning the AAU New York State Championship in 2017-2018 and continues to coach and play hockey.
+He helped guide the Jamestown Raiders High School Varsity team to win the AAU New York State Championship in 2017-2018 and continues to coach and play hockey.

-716-484-2624 ext.
+Office: 716-484-2624 ext.
 221

 Nathan Meleen – Director of Internships/Daily Operations/Sales Manager Nathan Meleen grew up splitting his youth between San Diego, CA and Westfield, NY and graduated from Westfield High School in 2005.
 After graduation, he joined the United States Marine Corps where he would be promoted multiple times on his way to the position of Corporal.
 He left the Marines in 2010 and has been working and living in the Jamestown area ever since.

 Nathan spent the 2018-19 season as an intern with the Rebels coaching staff and graduated from Jamestown Community College in May of 2019, receiving his AAS in Individual Studies with a concentration in Sport Management.
 He first learned how to ice skate at the age of 26, and soon-there-after joined the Jamestown Adult Hockey League where he continues to play today.
 Nathan has a wife, Amanda, and four children.